Using the PE docs

 Documentation for end-of-life (EOL) and superseded major versions (formatted as

-may continue to be available on our documentation website while no longer being
+be available on our documentation website while no longer being updated, and,

 For LTS releases, we do not separately publish documentation for each incremental